search ]

 Term Metadata

-Assuming you added a field called “Secondary Title” to categories, ACF will also store this in the options table in the following format: [taxonomy]_[term_id]_[field name]
+If you added a custom field called “Secondary Title” to categories, ACF stores this data in the wp_termmeta table (since ACF 5.5 and WordPress 4.4+).
+You can retrieve it using get_term_meta():

 return;